PREFERRED BUSINESS TOOLS FOR ENTREPRENEURS

-The following resources & recommendations are personally vetted by our leadership team and align with our values.
+The following resources & recommendations are personally vetted.

-All opinions are our own.
-We may receive compensation for referrals.
+All opinions are my own.
+I may receive compensation for referrals.

 - QuickBooks – This accounting software is ideal because it allows you to work on multiple platforms (desktop, online, and mobile).
 It also integrates with PayPal and is preferred among tax accountants.

 - SurveyMonkey – I used the FREE version of SurveyMonkey for years to gather customer feedback on various aspects of the business.
 They have a large pool of vetted questions from various industries.
 This is crucial because asking the right questions helps you obtain the most useful feedback for your business.
 SurveyMonkey also integrates with MailChimp and Eventbrite.

 - MailChimp – I used the FREE version of MailChimp for years.
 MailChimp offers multiple templates and layouts for you to create an email that fits your business.
 I understand that email campaigns and newsletters can be intimidating, however, it just takes time and practice.
 Do not be afraid to play around.